knivvz/PokeTCG-Paldea/README.md

 	- Even with the extended ROM base there's still limitations on how many cards can be added so these will most likely be separated into different branches
 - Seeing if there's a way to work in something similar to [pokecrystal16](https://github.com/vulcandth/pokecrystal16)'s indirection tables to boost the card count even further.
 A version with every card from the Base Set to Skyridge is the dream.
 	- Essentially these are a very clever system set up by people much smarter than me that allows Pokemon Crystal to have way more Pokemon, moves, and items than usual.
 	- The game uses 8-bit indexes for this content, which limits how much you can add.
-Indirection tables allow you to use 16-bit indexes for Pokemon, moves etc. while the game only loads in the data that it needs to
+Indirection tables allow you to use 16-bit indexes for Pokemon, moves etc. while the game only loads in the data that it needs to and assigns it an 8-bit id that links to that index
 - Adding multiplayer functionality back in LOL (even if just as an optional extra in a separate branch)
 - Miscellaneous mechanical and QOL improvements (e.g. optional tutorial, fixed bugs from the base game)
 ## Installation